martinthomson/http-replay/draft-thomson-http-replay.md

 This document was not easy to produce.
-The following people made substantial contributions to the quality and completeness of the document: Subodh Iyengar, Benjamin Kaduk, Ilari Liusavaara, Kazuho Oku, and Victor Vasiliev.
+The following people made substantial contributions to the quality and completeness of the document: Subodh Iyengar, Benjamin Kaduk, Ilari Liusavaara, Kazuho Oku, Eric Rescorla, and Victor Vasiliev.